 - Political consultants

-- Others who have experience running for your particular office.
+- Others who have experience running for the office you seek.

 Your state or jurisdiction’s election website can provide filing dates and campaign requirements.
 Contact your local or county clerk’s office for the necessary paperwork you’ll need for the race you intend to run in.
 This can include petition forms, applications, disclosures and other filing forms.